fluxcd/flux2/docs/guides/image-update.md

 It is also possible to create [Repository Scoped Tokens]

+!!! note
-!!!
-Note that this feature is in preview and does have limitations.
+    This feature is in preview and does have limitations.

 <!-- Azure Documentation -->
 [AAD Pod-Identity]: https://azure.github.io/aad-pod-identity/docs/